MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-storage-transfer.md

 ### PowerShell Sample script for Azure Stack

 This sample assumes you have successfully [Installed PowerShell for Azure Stack](../operator/azure-stack-powershell-install.md).
 This script will help you complete the configuration and ask your Azure Stack tenant credentials to add your account to the local PowerShell environment.
-Then, the script will set the default Azure subscription, create a new storage account in Azure, create a new container in this new storage account, and upload an existing image file (blob) to that container.
-After the script lists all blobs in that container, it'll create a new destination directory on your local computer and download the image file.
+The script will then set the default Azure subscription, create a new storage account in Azure, create a new container in this new storage account, and upload an existing image file (blob) to that container.
+After the script lists all blobs in that container, it will create a new destination directory on your local computer and download the image file.

 1. Install [Azure Stack-compatible Azure PowerShell modules](../operator/azure-stack-powershell-install.md).
 2. Download the [tools required to work with Azure Stack](../operator/azure-stack-powershell-download.md).